Short, short, short

 Short, short, short.
 Park is too cramped for a disc golf course; with a walking trail, playground, and basketball court all in harm's way there's a good chance you might have to skip a hole.
-Parking is limited and there are no restrooms.
+Parking is limited.

 Any golfer that's been playing longer than six months will be disappointed if they don't '2' every hole out here.
 Seriously, no drivers need here.
 With distances this short it was a wise choice for Cody Miller to break the Guinness World Record for most holes played in 24-hours on May 17/18 2014.

 1 of 1 people found this review helpful.

 Pros: This course is unique in the sense that all of the holes are under 110', making for a very quick round.
 The fact the course is this short almost makes your "drives" more of a long putt, or at least that is how I shot at each hole.

 The baskets are nice Innova Discatchers.
 I was blown away that so much money would be put into good baskets on such a little course.
 The tee posts serve their purpose well.
 The flow of the course is easy to follow; it shouldn't be hard with such a short course anyways :).

 Cons: If you have to skip a hole or two because of other park goers that is a serious con, in my opinion.
 Hole 8 throws over a basketball court, and sits dangerously close to the pavilion.
 Hole 4 is close to the playground and should be skipped if kids are there.

 Hole 3 is blocked by a shed and a lamp post.
 You have to take the hyzer route to get to the basket or try your luck with the 7 foot gap, kind of a silly hole.